Vitto44/astro-blog/src/content/products/fortuna.md

 ---
-title: "CAYO - casioon & sit dowen"
+title: "Fortuna"
-type: "Casino"
+type: "Sportsbook"
-rating: 4.5
+rating: 4.1
 termsAndConditions: "By registering an account with us, you agree to our Terms and Conditions.
 Please make sure you read and understand them before proceeding."
 featuredOffer:
   investment: 20
   reward: 100
   rewardType: "Free Spins"
-  code: "T845"
+  code: "fortuna"
   redeemLink: "#"
 main:
   id: 1
   content: |
-    Introducing the SF-TB T845 – your go-to solution for precision fastening in machinery and equipment.
+    Introducing the SF-TB fortuna – your go-to solution for precision fastening in machinery and equipment.
 This comprehensive set of machine screws is meticulously crafted to meet the stringent demands of industrial applications, ensuring secure and reliable fastening.
-  imgMain: "@/images/cayo.png"
+  imgMain: "@/images/fortuna.jpg"
   imgAlt: "Mockup boxes of machine screws set"
 tabs:
   - id: "tabs-with-card-item-1"